lukaszdutka/CodersCamp2020.Project.FullStack-Node-React.PikaBook-backend/README.md

 **Mangos Team** presents a system for books exchange.

 Where users can finally make their reader's dreams come true.
 All of us, the readers, are struggling with the same problem - after some time our bookshelves are full of volumes, series of books we've already read.
-As there are books we want to keep for the life, there are some that were ment to be read only once (We feel sorry for them too).
-PikaBook can give them second life!
+As there are books we want to keep for life, there are some that were meant to be read only once (We feel sorry for them too).
+PikaBook can give them a second life!
 Our API allows you to find other people that are willing to adopt your unneeded books in exchange for readings they offers.

 ## Used technologies
 - Node.js / Express